 Your answers may be in English or in German.
-Algorithms can be specified in high-level pseudo code or as a verbal description.
+Algorithms can be specified in high-level pseudocode or as a verbal description, unless otherwise mentioned.
 You do not need to give every last detail, but the main aspects need to be there.
 Big-O notation is acceptable when giving algorithmic complexities.
 However, give algorithmic complexities as tight as possible.